 |

-Post by sixcylinder on Jan 14, 2011 20:33:59 GMT
+Jan 14, 2011 20:33:59 GMT

 Mk10 Jaguar STOLEN My wife’s beloved 1966 Mk10 Jaguar 4.2 Automatic has been stolen from the Buckingham area.
 She has owned it for 19 years and had been restoring it slowly over time.
 It is dark blue with flat paint and an interior that is a mixture of black leather seats, grey vinyl door cards and no carpets.
 The dashboard woodwork is peeling and the sunvisors have sagged and don’t move.
 It is a rather scruffy car, with repair panels to the rear lower front wings, new sills in black primer and patch-welded floors.
 The fuel lines were disconnected and there was no battery on the car, also it had two flat tyres, but someone managed to take it away anyway.
 My wife is devastated.
 The car has a stainless steel exhaust and copper brake pipes, but no brake fluid reservoirs and the handbrake doesn’t work.
 The wheels are devoid of hubcaps and there is no brightwork around the front and rear screens.
 The numberplates were left behind and the car was the target; the thieves cut through two padlocked farm gates to get to it and moved a non-running Triumph Herald out of the way to load the car onto their conveyance.
 Nothing else was touched.
 Someone keen to make a few £££ out of the banger racing community seems an obvious choice, but any other ideas?
 All information received with thanks, 07971 052025.